SridharGuggilla/UK-house-price-prediction-by-using-time-series-analysis-Machine-Learning-and-Deep-Learning-Models/README.md

-# UK House Price Forecasting using Time Series & Machine Learning
+# UK House Price Forecasting using Time Series, Machine Learning and Deep Learning Models

 This project focuses on forecasting UK house prices using classical time-series models and machine learning techniques.
 The aim is to compare model performance and understand why simpler models can outperform complex deep learning approaches on highly autocorrelated economic data.